vippsas/vipps-partner/partner-keys.md

 The _accounting keys_ only allow access to the
 [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api),
 for retrieval of data about payments that have been made.
-They can be used to manage sales units or to make payments.
+They cannot be used to manage sales units or to make payments.

 ## Authentication